 Smoking | 1 Life-Changing Approach to Quit Smoking for Good

 Takeaway

-Describing the impact Allen Carr’s book has on you is a challenge in itself.
-It’s a transformation that defies words, as there is no way to describe what the book does to you.
-But I do know he uses CBT, which is what I had when I was recovering from bulimia.
+Describing the impact Allen Carr’s book had on me is a challenge in itself.
+It’s a transformation that almost defies words—there’s no easy way to explain what the book does to you.
+But I do know he uses Cognitive Behavioural Therapy (CBT), which is the same approach I had when recovering from bulimia.
+It’s about rewiring your thoughts, and Carr does this brilliantly.

-If you’re on your journey to quit, I encourage you to give his book a chance.
+If you’re on your own journey to quit, I encourage you to give his book a chance.
 Sometimes, the most profound changes begin with a single page turned.
+I truly believe in this book as a way to stop smoking, and I always will.
+I mean it when I say, “It’s like I’ve never smoked in my life.”
+One thing I’m 100% certain of is that I’ll never start again.

+Smoking | 1 Life-Changing Approach to Quit Smoking for Good